ThreeSixtyGiving/standard/documentation/guidance/submit-data.md

 #### Submit a new Data Registry entry
 If you select **Submit a new Data Registry**, the form asks you to provide the following basic information about your 360Giving data file:
 - **Title and Description**.
-These are text fields that can be used to provide information about the name of the file and its contents, and provide further contextual information if appropriate
+These are text fields that can be used to provide information about the name of the file and its contents and provide further contextual information if appropriate
 - The **Title** is required, has a character limit of 80 characters and will be displayed on the Data Registry
-- The **Description** is optional, has a character limit of 255 characters and it is not publicly displayed on the Data Registry
+- The **Description** is optional, has a character limit of 255 characters and is not publicly displayed on the Data Registry
 - **Access URL**.
 This is the URL of the webpage where the link to your data file can be found or your main website address
 - **License**.
 This is the open license that applies to the data.
 The details of the license should normally be found alongside the link to your file on your website.
 The overwhelming majority of publishers use **Creative Commons Attribution License 4.0**, unless they are a public sector organisation, which should use **Open Government License 3.0** instead.
 For further information read our [guidance on open licences](../../guidance/publish-data-openly/)

 #### Update an existing Data Registry entry
 If you select **Update an existing Data Registry entry**, you will be presented with a table with the five most recent Data Registry entries for the files published by your organisation.
 You may need to adjust the column width and scroll across to view the full file titles and URLs.

-If you have **more than five** Data Registry file entries and the file you want to update is not shown, contact 360Giving Helpdesk via <support@threesixtygiving.org> to update the file entry on your behalf.
+If you have **more than five** Data Registry file entries and the file you want to update is not shown, contact the 360Giving Helpdesk at <support@threesixtygiving.org> to update the file entry on your behalf.

-Select the file entry you want to amend, and edit the following fields if needed:
+Select the file entry you want to amend and edit the following fields if needed:
 - **Title and Description**.
-These are text fields that can be used to provide information about the name of the file and its contents, and provide further contextual information if appropriate
+These are text fields that can be used to provide information about the name of the file and its contents and provide further contextual information if appropriate
 - The **Title** is required, has a character limit of 80 characters and will be displayed on the Data Registry
-- The **Description** is optional, has a character limit of 255 characters and it is not publicly displayed on the Data Registry
+- The **Description** is optional, has a character limit of 255 characters and is not publicly displayed on the Data Registry
 - **Access URL**.
 This is the URL of the webpage where the link to your data file can be found or your main website address

 ### Agree to Terms and Conditions